uncomment the following lines to install these packages if required

 library(dplyr)

-Most of the data stored by IDDO uses the SDTM format, so when the data is transferred to data requesters, there will be several datasets, each with a specific purpose.
+Most of the data stored by IDDO uses the study data tabulation model (SDTM) format.
+SDTM features several datasets each with a specific purpose such as participant demographic information or laboratory test results.
 These datasets are referred to as domains and each have a two letter code (i.e. DM - demographics, MB - microbiology, VS - vital signs).

 # demographics (DM) domain